dijital20/pytexas2023-decorators/docs/3_parameterized_decorators.md

 ## Example: The Locking Decorator

 This decorator uses a syntax that I first saw using [pytest](https://docs.pytest.org/en/7.2.x/).
 This particular syntax (having `func=None` and then requiring parameters to be keyword args) allows for usage both with or without parenthesis.
-In this particular case, you must use with parenthesis, but in other cases where you may not need to, the syntax is good.
+In this particular case, you must use with parenthesis, but we'll see another example that makes the optional.

+The parameters take advantage of namespace rules.
+When you try to access the contents of a name, Python first checks the local namespace.
+Failing that, it begins checking each parent namespace, returning the value from the first namespace where the name is defined, or raising a `NameError` if it gets beyond the global namespace and still has not found the name defined.

 ```python
 {%